Normal Approximation in Large Network Models: Abstract

 \section{Abstract}

-{\sc Abstract.} We develop a methodology for proving central limit theorems in network models with strategic interactions and homophilous agents.
-Since data often consists of observations on a single large network, we consider an asymptotic framework in which the network size tends to infinity.
-In the presence of strategic interactions, network moments are generally complex functions of components, where a node's component consists of all alters to which it is directly or indirectly connected.
-We find that a modification of ``exponential stabilization'' conditions from the stochastic geometry literature provides a useful formulation of weak dependence for moments of this type.
-We establish a CLT for a network moments satisfying stabilization and provide a methodology for deriving primitive sufficient conditions for stabilization using results in branching process theory.
-We apply the methodology to static and dynamic models of network formation.
+{\sc Abstract.} We prove a central limit theorem for network formation models with strategic interactions and homophilous agents.
+Since data often consists of observations on a single large network, we consider an asymptotic framework in which the network size diverges.
+We argue that a modification of ``stabilization'' conditions from the literature on geometric graphs provides a useful high-level formulation of weak dependence which we utilize to establish an abstract central limit theorem.
+Using results in branching process theory, we derive interpretable primitive conditions for stabilization.
+The main conditions restrict the strength of strategic interactions and equilibrium selection mechanism.
+We discuss practical inference procedures justified by our results.

 {\sc JEL Codes}: C31, C57, D85

 {\sc Keywords}: social networks, strategic interactions, weak dependence, network formation